 The Texas legislature codified this criminal offense in Texas Penal Code Section 28.07.
 The legislature did not update this law in 2023.
 In fact, this law has not been amended since 2015.

-The Penal Code codifies the Texas Interference with Railroad Property law under Title 7 “Offenses Against Property,” Chapter 28 “Arson, Criminal Mischief, and Other Property Damage or Destruction.”
+The Penal Code classifies the Texas Interference with Railroad Property law under Title 7 “Offenses Against Property,” Chapter 28 “Arson, Criminal Mischief, and Other Property Damage or Destruction.”
 Crimes under this chapter cover a wide range of offenses that focus on actions taken against property belong to other people.
 These offenses include both destructive actions and aesthetic changes.
 Learn more about the Texas offense of Interference with Railroad Property below.

 What is the current Texas law about Interference with Railroad Property?